atgko/hello-world/README.md

 # hello-world

 Hi everyone, my name is Athavan Elangko.

-I am a recent graduate from the University of Toronto, completing a double major in Computer Science and Statistical Science.
-I enjoy watching anime, and no, that does not make me a weeabo or an otaku.
+Follow me on my journey to become a product manager.